Harris and Travis stay hot, Thomas dominates the boards, Deacons finishing the first half strong

 Battle still ranks fourth all-time at Marshall in career steals (172) and seventh in career assists (431).
 His 177 assists as a senior in 1984-85 ranks 10th on the school's single-season list.

 Battle, born Oct.
 26, 1961 in Philadelphia, received his bachelor's degree in physical education from Marshall.
 He received his master's degree in physical education from Delaware in 1988.
-Battle resides in Winston-Salem with his son, Jordan (19).
+Battle has one son, Jordan.